Yudicky Park is a unique place to ride. It's just one part of the Nashua Conservation Commission's Southwest Trails Project.

 The town of Nashua recently acquired a number of conservation parcels that together form Nashua's Southwest Trails

 On the south side of the road the trails back up to private property.
 Please be respectful of the neighbors.
 All of the parks trails are multi-use and ATVs are found on some of the trails, illegally, so keep your ears open.
 The town's paved bicycle path also runs through here.
 Parts of this park are also a favorite place for hunters.
 Be sure to wear orange or bring a bell from late September to early December.

 Get to the intersection of Gregg Rd and Groton Rd (Main Dunstable Rd) in Nasuha NH

 From the South, take Exit 5 West off of Route 3 in Nashua, turn left at the first set of lights and continue onto Main-Dunstable Road (111A).
 Follow the rest of directions below.

 From the North, take Exit 5 West off of Route 3 in Nashua.
 Go straight at the light at the end of the ramp onto Main-Dunstable Road (111A).
 Drive about 4 miles, at the intersection of Gregg Rd and Groton Rd (Main Dunstable Rd) Turn right on to the paved road on the right of the ball field.
 Drive to the end and park in the lot on the left.

 1000 yards from Yudicky there is a vast area of conservation land extending south into Massachusetts.
-It’s called Fletcher Pond which is part of the Dunstable Rural Land Trust.
+It’s made up of Fletcher Pond which is part of the Dunstable Rural Land Trust and Flat Rock Hill.
 Head west from the parking lot at Yudicky on Groton Rd until you see a pile of boulders blocking an old road leading into the woods on your left.
 Follow the obvious trail in.